tunnell/wax/docs/data_format.rst

 * The `_id` field is a hex string used for internal bookkeeping within MongoDB.
 * `evt_num` is an integer event number (if one has been assigned).
-* `range` is two integers that correspond to the beginning and end of the trigger window.
+* `range` is two 64-bit integers that correspond to the beginning and end of the trigger window in units of 10 ns.
 * `compressed_doc` is binary data compressed with snappy and contains all the data that will go to file.
 For more information, see :doc:`analyze_data`.